 Hosting a variety of events for our community such as weekly study breaks, game nights, classy semi-formals, and extravagant winter and spring formals, Colonial has maintained a history of providing Princeton upperclassmen access to unforgettable social activities.
 The club was referred to as “flamboyant Colonial” in F. Scott Fitzgerald’s debut novel, This Side of Paradise—a reputation and legacy that continues to persist in our members, alumni, and graduate members today.

-Furthermore, members of Colonial are able to participate in various academic and professional endeavors including Colonial Investments, the club’s student-run portfolio of over $100k in assets under management; Colonial’s Professor Dinner Series, where notable Princeton professors debate and discuss with our members over dinner and drinks; and Colonial Alumni Panels and Networking Events, where current Colonialites have the opportunity to meet alumni in medicine, law, business, government, and finance.
+Furthermore, members of Colonial are able to participate in various academic and professional endeavors including Colonial Investments, the club’s student-run portfolio of over $100k in assets under management; Colonial’s Professor Dinner Series, where notable Princeton professors debate and discuss with our members over dinner and drinks; and Colonial Alumni Panels and Networking Events, where current members have the opportunity to meet alumni in software, engineering, medicine, law, business, government, and finance.

 Affiliated with several Rhodes Scholars and Valedictorians of Princeton University, Colonial prides itself in maintaining a rigorous scholarly community devoted to pursuits in research and academia.
 According to Princeton Alumni Weekly, among the Princetonians who were involved in the World War II code-breaking at Bletchley Park, several called Colonial Club home during their undergraduate years at the University.